Ellie Goulding Tied The Knot In A Lavish Castle Wedding Worthy Of Royalty

-The ceremony was held at the historic York Minster Cathedral in Yorkshire, where Jopling’s family has long resided.
+The ceremony was held at the historic York Minster Cathedral in Yorkshire, where Jopling’s family hail from.
 Goulding wore an elegant sleeved Chloé bespoke wedding dress with full-body beading detail designed by Natacha Ramsay-Lévi, with her hair swept back into a loose, low bun.
 Jopling wore bespoke tailoring by Huntsman.

 Goulding and Jopling’s vows were followed by a lavish celebration in the English countryside.
 The festival-themed reception was held at the historic Castle Howard — the entire estate has been closed off to the public for the weekend, and a glass house, stage, and glamping pods for guests were constructed on the grounds for the event, per The Yorkshire Post.